iannntsw/ai-dating-app-ai/README.md

 1. **API key errors**: Verify your Google Gemini API key is correct
 2. **Port conflicts**: Change the port in the uvicorn command if 8000 is taken
+3. **Docker build errors**: If you encounter issues building the NIMA image, try:
+   - `docker system prune -f` to clean up Docker cache
+   - Ensure Docker Desktop is running
+   - Check that you have sufficient disk space (image is ~1.6GB)

 ### Logs